Stein Home, 853 Vienna Avenue.

 First and foremost at the roving center was Herb

 Stein.
-He was the toughest man to get through and as fast
+He was the toughest man to get through and as

-he played against.
+every team he played against.

 Then there was Reno Jones, Porter

-Watson, Ray Holzbach, Stuart
+Watson, Ray Holzbach,

-Haggerty, and Paul
+Stuart Haggerty, and

-Sheehan and Charles
+Paul Sheehan and

-that magnificent line was Alan
+see.
+Back of that magnificent line was Alan

 Gilbert, one of the keenest, craftiest quarterbacks the